- Rate Movie[Total: 53 Average: 2.5]

 Paramount announced in March 2017 that the studio had plans to launch a Wonder Park TV series about one year after the theatrical run.
 The studio wanted to focus on cross promotional platforms for a lot of their projects with other divisions under the Viacom umbrella — MTV, Nickelodeon, Nick Jr., Comedy Central, BET and the Paramount Network.
 The corporate synergy between Paramount and Nickelodeon would help build Wonder Park into a brand and the announcement of the series would give extra attention to the feature and vice versa.

-Paramount fully financed the picture for $100 million and first dated Wonder Park for March 22, 2019 — but then moved it forward to July 13, 2018, then it was bumped to August 10, 2018 and pushed back into 2019 again for a March 15 release.
+The budget for Wonder Park was $90 million and fully financed by Paramount.
+It was first dated for March 22, 2019 — but then moved it forward to July 13, 2018, then it was bumped to August 10, 2018 and pushed back into 2019 again for a March 15 release.
 On January 30, 2018 Paramount announced that they fired director Dylan Brown after multiple women accused him of “inappropriate and unwanted conduct.”
 Wonder Park was nearly completed at this point and the studio opted not to replace him and there was no credited director on the finished film.
 In the light of accusations against actor Jeffrey Tambor, Paramount decided to dump his recorded voice work in June 2018 and replaced him with Ken Hudson Campbell.

 Four and a half years after production began, Wonder Park was gearing up for release and Paramount was bullish on turning this into a franchise.
 The studio landed numerous promotional partners and launched a full toy line from Funrise.
 Paramount did not land a major fast food chain for a tie-in, so they went with Ovation Brands, which was willing to shill Wonder Park across their numerous vomitoriums – Old Country Buffet, Ryan’s, HomeTown Buffet and Furr’s Fresh Buffet.
 Paramount also aided the release with an expensive marketing blitz, spending $32.37M on TV ads (as per iSpotTV) and domestic P&A costs were certainly north of $45M.